 Adopt sound fiscal policies

 When new programs are implemented, we must identify metrics that determine if the program is successful to ensure our tax dollars are being spent on impactful programs.
 I am pleased to have been part of that effort in the City of Lakewood.
 One notable example is the program to embed a mental health professional with our police department.
-That program proved to work and was worthy of continued funding.
+That program proved to work and was worthy of continued and increased funding.

 Keep our government nimble